tcwlab/kubectl/README.md

 This image contains `kubectl`, `kustomize` and `helm` all-in-one alpine image.
 The goal is to make CI/CD tasks as easy as possible.
+We only set up this project, because all other projects we found 'in the wild' seems to be somehow orphaned.

 ## Quick reference